angelali1479/college-data-cluster-analysis/README.md

 On this visual, I consolidated all 5 clusters' cluster variables together onto one graph so that it would be easier to compare the cluster variables visually.
 The 5 clusters are listed in order in the legend on the graph as the college name.
 The 5 cluster variables are listed on the x-axis with the following legend:
 - 1 = instructional expenditures per student
 - 2 = median earnings of students 10 years after entry
-- 3 = percentage stem majors
+- 3 = percentage STEM majors
 - 4 = percentage social science majors
 - 5 = mobility rate

 We can see in the visual above that there appear to be two obvious outliers, instructional expenditures per student for Columbia University and percentage stem majors for New England Institute of Technology.
 None of the colleges had a cluster variable far below average and were all less than one standard deviation below average.
 I had initially hypothesized based on the research article described in the background section that instructional expenditures per student and brand name of the school would have the closest relation to mobility rate, but we can see from this graph that that is not necessarily true.
 Although Columbia has the highest instructional expenditurees per student by far, we can see that D'Youville College had a higher mobility rate despite having close to average instructional expenditures per student.
+The othere outlier, percentage STEM majors for New England Institute of Technology, is likely caused by the fact that the college specializes in STEM.

 ## Conclusions